Perrysburg Symphony to host Christmas concert Dec. 10

 The orchestra was founded in 1961 by Juliet Beck, Thelma Smith and Robert Boyd.
 The symphony is a community-based, community-supported musical organization dedicated to providing an opportunity for talented area musicians to perform in a semi-professional orchestra through a variety of high quality concerts and program which augments the cultural life of the community.

-Tickets can be purchased at the door: Adults $10, seniors $10,
+Tickets can be purchased at the door: Adults $10, seniors $10, students admitted free.

 The Life Center is handicapped accessible and there is ample parking.